 “Große Politik”, which was published in the 1920s, comprises 40 volumes, many of which consist of several parts.
 The publication documents the background from the foundation of the German Empire to the First World War.
 Although the idea behind the work was to counter the blame attributed to Germany in the Treaty of Versailles for causing the First World War, “Große Politik” remains a useful introduction, sorted by subject, to the German Empire.

-Some of the material is also available online.
-A completely digitalised version is available in the Political Archive´s reading room.
+The edition is available online.
+A completely digitised version is also available in the Political Archive´s reading room.
 This version includes concordances which help users to match the edited documents to their according files.

 The book by Bernhard Schwertfeger,“Die diplomatischen Akten des Auswärtigen Amts 1871–1914.
 Ein Wegweiser durch das große Aktenwerk der Deutschen Regierung.
 Berlin 1924–1927” [“The Diplomatic Files of the Foreign Office, 1871–1914.
 A Guide to the German Government’s Extensive Collection of Files.
 Berlin, 1924–1927”] provides guidance on working with “Die Große Politik”.
 Schwertfeger´s publication features a chronological order of the documents as well as an order by topic.

 Die deutschen Dokumente zum Kriegsausbruch [The German Documents on the Outbreak of War]

 Complete collection of the official files compiled by Karl Kautsky, including some additional material.
 Published by Graf Max Monteglas and Walter Schücking, on behalf of the Foreign Office, after joint revision with Kautsky.
 Four volumes, Charlottenburg 1919; new edition with additional material, Berlin 1927.

 Reference code: DD